Very Very Valet Accessibility Report

 If you want to play Very Very Valet, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Very Very Valet has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Very Very Valet which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading